 Net sales.
-Our net sales consist primarily of sales of our semiconductors, after deducting sales discounts and allowances for returns.
-The semiconductors that we sell are primarily for mobile storage and mobile communications markets.
-Net sales generated by these product groups for the periods indicated are as follows:
+Our net sales consist primarily of sales of our products, after deducting sales discounts and allowances for returns.
+The products that we sell are primarily for mobile storage and mobile communications markets.
+Net sales generated by our products by market segments for the periods indicated are as follows: